jcm-1/sg3_4-reverse/README.md

-# sg4b-reverse
+# sg3_4-reverse
-Texscan MSI SpectraGen 4B ROM reverse engineering

-Supports reverse engineering of the Texscan MSI SpectraGen 4B ROM version 5.7, to understand how to connect with it (does not aim at full reverse).
+Texscan MSI SpectraGen CompuVID 3/4 Operations Reverse Engineering A project to understand the internal workings and communications protocols of the Texscan MSI CompuVID 3 and 4 systems.

 # Texscan
 https://cg-wiki.org/texscan_msi/sg4b

+# Super Nerdy Assembly File Stuff:

-# ROMs:
+## ROMs:

 U20.BIN : Main Boot ROM, 16K, mapped 0x0000 - 0x3fff
 U21.BIN : 16K, mapped 0x8000 - 0x7fff
 U22.BIN : Mostly data, 16K, mapped 0xc000 - 0xffff

-# How to use
+## How to use

 Under linux, install ``pasmo``.
 Run the ``doit.sh`` script and start hacking the ``rom-57.asm`` file.
 Any discrepancy in generation will immediately be highligted in the terminal.

-# Personal notes on the initial generation of assembly files
+## Personal notes on the initial generation of assembly files

 First, generation of a simple assembly file at correct address Then assembly of this file to generate the correct symbol file